DrewML/dotcomblog/posts/[2023-6-25]react-internals-do-some-weird-shit.md

 ## Expando Properties on Promises

 In web development[^1], I believe the term "expando" was first introduced via [the `expando` property](https://www.jb51.net/shouce/dhtml/properties/expando.html) in Internet Explorer's [JScript](https://en.wikipedia.org/wiki/JScript).
-Over the years, I've seen it used to mean "adding a non-standard property to some host object or built-in."
+Over time, I've seen it expand its definition to something like "adding a non-standard property to some host object or built-in."

 The [new `use()` hook](https://github.com/facebook/react/pull/25084) works by adding a few expando properties (`status`, `value`, and `reason`) to any Promise passed to it.
 These properties allow React to _synchronously_ inspect the result of a Promise, which is not possible with standard JavaScript Promises.